CarsonDavis/review-builder/README.md

 It's very hard to come back to a 700 page book after reading it and remember all the author's points and what I thought about them.

-### Requirements
+### Goals
 I'd like a system to:
 - give chapter by chapter summaries
 - help me find and remember key arguments, facts, and quotes

-I'm thinking summaries should be an intelligent synthesis, organized by the topics covered alongside the author's thoughts on each topic.
+The idea is to use the summaries as an aide to engaging with the author's key points and to stimulate my own memory.

 ### Restrictions
 The cost of the entire experience -- summarizing, finding quotes, ideally even some back and forth with the llm -- should cost less than $2 per book.